Writing and Organizing Tests

 Support file

-.
 This file runs before every single spec file.
-We do this purely as a convenience mechanism so you don't have to import this file in every single one of your spec files.
+We do this purely as a convenience mechanism so you don't have to import this file.

 The support file is a great place to put reusable behavior such as custom commands or global overrides that you want applied and available to all of your spec files.